kdr1080k/faith_auto/docs/technical/architecture.md

-# FlexCar Technical Architecture
+# Faith Auto Technical Architecture

 ## System Overview

-FlexCar's architecture is built on a modern, scalable, and secure foundation using Django for the backend and React for the frontend.
+Faith Auto's architecture is built on a modern, scalable, and secure foundation using Django for the backend and React for the frontend.

 ## Architecture Diagram